-What is discrimination of the poor in the workplace?
+What is workplace discrimination of the poor?

 In Australia, the legal definition of direct discrimination is being subjected to ‘less favourable treatment as a result of possession of a protected attribute’.
 The ‘protected attributes’ include race, age, sex, sexuality and others, but importantly, does NOT include poverty or socio-economic status.

 We at A Whole New Approach firmly believe that this is a serious cause for reform in Australian law, as once again, those who are under-privileged socioeconomically, are being discriminated.
 Time and time again we are finding Employers are mistreating employees, through bullying, harassment, adverse actions, unfair and unlawful dismissals.
 On the premise that poor or poorer employees may not have the means, resources, education, and family support to challenge the Employer through the Fair work Commission and the various equal opportunity and human rights commissions.
 This is shown time and time again where specific groups are targeted, young employees from broken homes, females who are victims of domestic violence, older divorced males, etc.

 What we as a company understand, but most fail to realise (particularly those that have only known privilege), and what the legislative council needs to consider, is how interconnected lower socio-economic status and poverty is linked to the already instituted protected attributes under Australian law.

 Workplace Discrimination – Poverty & Exclusion

 A multitude of studies have unfortunately shown how highly correlated growing up poor is with other disadvantages.
 Such as its effect on educational achievement, physical and mental health, healthy social interactions and behaviour, family stability – the list goes on.
 All these consequences that are clearly linked to poverty, or lower socio-economic status, each potentially have a roll over effect to encouraging social exclusion of those that are less fortunate.
 This prejudices can be found in places of employment as well.